aptech/docs/docs/olsmt.rst

         scalar      index of dependent variable.
 If scalar 0, the last column of the dataset will be used.
         =========== ==============

-        If *dataset* is a null string or 0:
+        If *dataset* is a null string, name of dataframe, or 0:

         =========== ==============
            type         value